Sleeping on Your Stomach with an Ostomy: Practical Advice

 Past Member

-Great advice for members of the group and pleased it works for you.
-I know a lot of people after ostomy surgery have problems sleeping as pre-surgery slept on their stomach, so hopefully a mattress topper will let them have a good night's sleep again.
+Great advice for members of the group, and I'm pleased it works for you.
+I know a lot of people after ostomy surgery have problems sleeping, as pre-surgery they slept on their stomachs, so hopefully, the mattress topper will let them have a good night's sleep again.

 I just sleep on my stomach without anything under me.
-I can't remember the last time I had any accidents in the night; it must be years.
-But we're all different in what works for us.
+I can't remember the last time I had any accidents at night; it must be years, but we're all different in what works for us.

 Getting Support in the Ostomy Community with LeeAnne Hayden | Hollister